 In this proceeding, we are to decide whether the Section 30.3-5(d) and (e) factors have been met (and we have found above that they have) and then we "shall" authorize the accounting and ratemaking treatment directed by Section 30.3-5(f).
-Based on the evidence in the record and as the OUCC did not contest the proposed journal entry, we approve Indiana American's proposed accounting and journal entries as described by Mr. Deason's direct testimony and Attachment JD-1.
-Therefore we find Indiana American is authorized to record, for ratemaking purposes, as the net original cost rate base of the assets being acquired, an amount equal to the full purchase price, incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as proposed in Attachment JD-1.
+Based on the evidence in the record and as the OUCC did not contest the proposed journal entry, we approve Indiana American's proposed accounting and journal entries as described by Mr. Deason's direct testimony and Attachment JD-1 to Joint Petitioners' Exhibit No. 4.
+Therefore, we find Indiana American is authorized to record, for ratemaking purposes, as the net original cost rate base of the assets being acquired, an amount equal to the full purchase price, incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as proposed in Attachment JD-1 to Joint Petitioners' Exhibit No. 4.
 As acknowledged by Mr. Deason, the journal entry should be adjusted to reflect actual (rather than estimated) incidental expenses and other costs of acquisition.